Gluten Free Sourdough Banana Bread (Vegan, Moist)

 - In a bowl, combine the bananas with plant milk, vanilla extract and cranberries.
 Set aside.

-- Meanwhile in a large bowl, combine the starter, the flours, baking soda, cinnamon, flax seeds and salt.
+- Meanwhile in a large bowl, combine the starter, the flours, cinnamon, flax seeds and salt.

 - Whisk together the banana mixture with the dry ingredients.
 Gently mix.

 - Pour the batter into the prepared loaf pan.
-If desired, sprinkle the top generously with maple syrup crystals, cinnamon or seeds.
+If desired, sprinkle the top generously with maple sugar, cinnamon or seeds.

 - Cover with a clean towel and let it rise for about 15-20 min in a warm place (not too hot).
-If you’re not using baking soda, let it ferment for aprox.
-4 hours or until it doubles in size.
+Or for longer natural rise through fermentation: skip the baking soda, and vinegar and let it ferment for aprox.
+4 hours or so.

 - Bake for 70 minutes total, until a toothpick inserted into the center comes out clean.
-Allow to cool before removing from the pan, then set on a rack to cool completely and slice.
+Allow to cool before removing from the pan, then set on a rack to cool completely.
+Then you can slice.

 - I keep it frozen (pre-sliced) and whenever I need I just throw a few slices in the toaster, the smell is extraordinary and it tastes like it was just baked.